maratbn/RainbowPayPress/rainbowpaypress/readme.txt

   version 2016-03-07.
 * For better privacy, loading Stripe checkout.js only when the user clicks to open the Stripe Checkout dialog.
+* Indicating to the user when the Stripe Checkout dialog is initializing and opening.

 = 1.0.0 =
 * Initial public release.